 Teams are designated Boys and Girls and the age of the oldest player determines the age group of play.
-Age groups for the 2020-2021 soccer year are as follows:
+Age groups for the 2021-2022 soccer year are as follows:

-Practices are once or twice a week, depending on the coach.
+Practices are once or twice a week, depending on the coach/team.
 One day a week, the club provides a trainer for the team’s practice.
 If a second day with a trainer is requested by a coach, the trainer’s second day is paid for by a collection taken up by the team.
 Regular attendance at practice is required for playing in games.
 The coach works with the trainer and the club in deciding the day, time, and location of practices.